3246251196/adtools_testing/README.md

 - PARTIAL (there was a difference but only in order; this can be useful for multi threaded tests where some threads may report output before the other thread without prediction),
-- FAIL    (there was a difference in order or content),
+- FAIL    (there was a difference in content),
 - ERROR   (the inspection executable, whose source code is in this repository, unexpectedly failed).